Measurements of the groomed and ungroomed jet angularities in pp collisions at $\sqrt{s} = 5.02$ TeV: Introduction

-This article reports measurements of ungroomed and groomed IRC-safe jet angularities for $\alpha=1$, 1.5, 2, and 3 in \pp{} collisions at {$\sqrt{s}=5.02$ TeV}.
+This article reports measurements of ungroomed and groomed jet angularities for $\alpha=1$, 1.5, 2, and 3 in \pp{} collisions at {$\sqrt{s}=5.02$ TeV}.
+In addition to the standard jet girth ($\alpha=1$) and jet mass (related to $\alpha=2$) parameters, $\alpha=1.5$ and $\alpha=3$ are included to test the universality of a nonperturbative shape function by varying effects of soft, wide-angle radiation, as discussed below in Sec.~\ref{sect:shape_fn}, and to serve as a reference for future jet quenching measurements in heavy-ion collisions.
 Grooming is performed according to the Soft Drop grooming procedure with $\zcut=0.2$ and $\betasd=0$~\cite{Mulligan:2020tim}.
-Charged particle jets were reconstructed at midrapidity using the anti-$k_\mathrm{T}$ algorithm with jet resolution parameters ${R=0.2}$ and ${R=0.4}$ in four equally-sized \pTchjet{} intervals from 20 to 100 \GeVc{}.
+Charged particle jets were reconstructed at midrapidity using the anti-$k_\mathrm{T}$ algorithm with jet resolution (radius) parameters ${R=0.2}$ and ${R=0.4}$ in four equally-sized \pTchjet{} intervals from 20 to 100 \GeVc{}.
 The results are compared to NLL$^\prime$ pQCD predictions, as well as to the PYTHIA8~\cite{pythia} and Herwig7~\cite{B_hr_2008,Bellm:2015jjp} Monte Carlo generators.